horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 - The chart [here](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html) shows that the average transaction fee for Bitcoin was generally in the range of 1 USD throughout 2020.
 There was a brief period in May 2020 where the average fee was as high as 6$.
 During the peak hours it's not uncommon to pay a few dollars as transaction fees, regardless of the amount sent.

-- While it can be assumed that original Bitcoin network lost a chunk of its network as a reault of the fork it's hard to quantify the extent of this.
+While it can be assumed that original Bitcoin network lost a chunk of its network as a result of the fork it's hard to quantify the extent of this.

 When you look at the amount of activity taking place on the blockchain itself, the original Bitcoin still has a much larger network and more engineers working on its ecosystem.